The Oyster Perpetual Datejust is the epitome of the classic watch, distinguished by its timeless style and exceptional

 The Superlative Chronometer certification testing is carried out after casing using state-of-the-art equipment specially developed by Rolex and according to an exclusive methodology that simulates the conditions in which a watch is actually worn and more closely represents real-life experience.
 The entirely automated series of tests also checks the waterproofness, the self-winding capacity and the power reserve of 100 per cent of Rolex watches.
 These tests systematically complement the qualification testing during development and production, in order to ensure the watches’ reliability, robustness, and resistance to magnetic fields and shocks.

 The Datejust’s Oyster case, 31, 36 or 41 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and elegance.
 The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy, or from 18 ct gold.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that grants only certified Rolex watchmakers access to the movement.
 The Twinlock winding crown, fitted with a double waterproofness system, screws down securely against the case.
 The bezel can be smooth, domed, fluted or set with diamonds.
-The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire.
+The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire and benefits from an anti-reflective coating.
 The waterproof Oyster case provides optimum protection for the Datejust’s movement.

 Datejust models are equipped with calibre 2236 (Datejust 31) or calibre 3235 (Datejust 36 and Datejust 41), self-winding mechanical movements entirely developed and manufactured by Rolex.
 Consummate demonstrations of technology, these movements carry a number of patents.
-They offer outstanding performance in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.
+They offer outstanding performance in terms of precision, power reserve, resistance to shocks, convenience and reliability.

 The oscillator of calibres 2236 and 3235 has a balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
-The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.
+The oscillator is also fitted on high-performance Paraflex shock absorbers, designed by Rolex and patented.